 Leg Swings

 Leg swings help open your hips up, give a slight stretch to the hamstrings, and help with balance and coordination.
 Start with five leg swings on each side, just feeling out what your movement is and how it feels on your hamstring.
-Once you feel comfortable with this movement, you can do 1 set x 10 reps on your right leg, then 1 set x 10 reps on the left, then repeat for two sets total.
+Once you feel comfortable with this movement, you can do one set of 10 reps on your right leg, then one set of 10 reps on the left, and repeat for two sets total.

 Click on the video below to see how to perform leg swings correctly.

 Place your hands on a wall or pole in front of you.
 Keep one leg straight and then swing the opposite leg from side to side in front of you.
 You’ll feel how much range of motion you have pretty quickly, so don’t push it past anything that creates a lot of tension in the hamstring.
-A little tension is normal and as you progress this will become easier and you will see some nice improvements with your range of motion.
+A little tension is normal, and as you progress, this will become easier, and you will see some nice improvements in your range of motion.
 Be sure to start out easy and build this movement.